 Apart from the slowly stalking harbingers of death and glimpses of dilapidated Detroit, one of the most iconic visual bits of this movie is the clamshell-shaped e-reader one character uses in several scenes; it makes it impossible to place the movie in a specific time or reality, despite the overwhelming ’80s vibe.
 Get your hands on some scallop shells to pay homage, and pile them with bite-size seafood sprinkled with buttery, crisp breadcrumbs and pancetta.
-Get the recipe.
+Get the Baked Sea Scallops recipe.

 This comparatively under-the-radar horror-romance is set on the Italian coast, so it’s a good excuse to make any garlic-heavy seafood dish—say, lobster risotto if you’re not a fan of squid.
 But know that tentacles are thematically appropriate—and that you probably want to eat yours well before they show up on screen.
 Get our Sauteed Calamari with Parsley and Garlic recipe (shown at the top of the page), or try your hand at cooking octopus.